 Centuries later, a monk of the Shingon (Mantra) School, Jogon (1639-1702), deplored the fact that there was no one who could teach Sanskrit in Japan at that time.
-He systematized his own understanding of its grammar and made a word-to-word translation of the Horyu-ji version of the $Hridaya.^7$
+He systematized his own understanding of its grammar and made a word-to-word translation of the Horyu-ji version of the Hridaya.7

-F. Max Müller (1823-1900), a German pioneer of scientific comparative studies in linguistics, mythology, and religion who taught at Oxford University, published an annotated Horyu-ji manuscript of the shorter Hridaya text in collaboration with Bunyu Nanjo in 1884.8 (See p.
-216 for the text.)
-Müller compiled translated texts by experts in Oriental studies from all over the world and inaugurated the publication of the epochmaking collection The Sacred Books of the East (1879-1910).
+F. Max Müller (1823-1900), a German pioneer of scientific comparative studies in linguistics, mythology, and religion who taught at Oxford University, published an annotated Horyu-ji manuscript of the shorter Hridaya text in collaboration with Bunyu Nanjo in 1884. (see Appendix 1 for the text.)
+Müller compiled translated texts by experts in Oriental studies from all over the world and inaugurated the publication of the epoch-making collection The Sacred Books of the East (1879-1910).
 Some of his pupils, including Nanjo and Junjiro Takakusu, initiated critical Buddhist and Indian studies in Japan.

 Archaic Sanskrit texts are often corrupted by scribes' mistakes and damages incurred over time.
 Much of the contemporary Sanskritists' work consists of making hypothetical critical editions of these texts, while trying to maintain their original expressions.
-(Readers can see an excellent example of such Sanskrit studies in Paul Harrison's work presented on p.
-205 in the appendices.)
+(Readers can see an excellent example of such Sanskrit studies in Paul Harrison's work presented in Appendix 1.)
 The Horyu-ji version of the Hridaya has been edited, after the early work by Müller and Nanjo, by generations of leading Japanese Sanskritists: Ryosaburo Sakaki, Unrai Ogiwara, Shindo Shiraishi, and Shuyu Kanaoka.9